-The second part is the Introduction to the evacuation chair, our responsibilities and duty of care, evacuation procedures and options for those with reduced mobility along with the locations for the 21 chairs that we have in place; this is followed by practical demonstration and practice where candidates will be given the opportunity to practice using an evacuation chair.
+The second part is the Introduction to the evacuation chair, our responsibilities and duty of care, evacuation procedures and options for those with reduced mobility along with the locations for the 21 chairs that we have in place; this is followed by practical demonstration of how to use followed by hands on practice where candidates will be given the opportunity to practice using an evacuation chair.

-To ensure that everyone has enough time to practice with the chair the session is limited to no more than 2 candidates with a minimum of 2 candidates required to run the session.
+To ensure that everyone has enough time to practice with the chair each session is limited to no more than 4 candidates with a minimum of 2 candidates required to run the session.